-When you send a file to somebody by inserting files using Drive, Gmail checks to see if your recipients have access to the file and will prompt you to adjust the sharing settings on those files if they don’t.
+When you attach a Google Drive file to a message, Gmail checks to see if your recipients have access to the file.
+If they don't, you'll be prompted to change the sharing settings of the file before you send your message.

 - They don't have a Google Account

-Note that there may be files from Drive that you won’t be able to grant others access to.
-If this happens, Gmail will let you know and you may have to contact the original file owner to adjust the sharing settings.
+Note: If a file can't be shared with others, Gmail will let you know and you may have to contact the original file owner to adjust the sharing settings.